KanyakumariPatil/example_command/README.md

 # this is the command prompt

 using command prompt for git

+## this commit from the powershall